Frequently Asked Questions

 What is America 250 Atlas?

 America 250 Atlas is an independent educational website covering 250 years of American history — from the Declaration of Independence in 1776 to the 250th anniversary in 2026.
-It covers 12 historical eras, 26 major events, 8 states, 10 presidents, and 7 cross-era themes.
+It covers 12 historical eras, 26 major events, all 50 states plus Washington D.C., all 45 presidents, and 14 cross-era themes.

 Why was this site created?